Pre-Arrival Orientation Guide

 Students must inform ERDT within 1 week if they change their housing address.
 If they do not, their program will be terminated.

-If there are any problems with housing - broken appliances, leaks, mold, bugs, or if there is a safety issue due to problems with a window or door, they should first contact their landlord or housing provider.
-If they cannot get it fixed or need further assistance, they should contact ERDT.
+If there are any problems with housing - broken appliances, leaks, minor mold, bugs, etc, they should first contact their landlord or housing provider.
+If they cannot get it fixed, if they need further assistance, or cannot reach their landlord or housing provider in the case of an immediate emergency, they should contact ERDT.

 Transportation must be safe and reliable.
 ERDT has pre-checked all of the communities where our students have jobs, to ensure that safe and reliable options exist.
 We expect students, therefore, to find and use these options, and not to risk their safety to save money on housing or transportation (for example, hitchhiking, or biking/walking in unsafe conditions).
 There are 4 basic options for transportation: